-When planning remote access to any application in your corporation, the security around authentication must be designed and implemented.
-This article complements my previous article on managing Microsoft Teams to support your remote workers.
-In that previous article, we covered the basics to get any company up and running with Microsoft Teams and start collaborating and communicating efficiently.
-In this article, we go one step further and force multifactor authentication to all remote users using Microsoft Teams.
+When planning remote access to any application in your organization, the security around authentication must be designed and implemented.
+With remote work becoming a permanent part, this has become more important than ever.
+This article shows you how to force multifactor authentication for all remote users using Microsoft Teams.
 The same principle can be applied to any other application that relies on Azure Active Directory.

 Enabling Azure AD Premium

 The first step is to create at least a couple of groups to nest users together and use those groups to roll out services and features to the users.
-We are going to create two groups: one to control the MFA users and a second one to have all Microsoft Teams users and control the adoption of the product.
+We will create two groups: one to control the MFA users and a second one to have all Microsoft Teams users and control the adoption of the product.

 These new groups can be created on your Active Directory on-premises (if you are synchronizing) or in Azure Active Directory.
 We may need new groups to support your upcoming solutions being enabled to the users.
 Your design and business requirements may vary.
 Thus, it is hard to say when to use a single group or several.